MMMZZZZ/Jellyfin-Migrator/README.md

 	* Allows for a pretty much arbitrary reorganization of the paths.
 This includes merging media files from different directories into the same one (need to be of the same type though. merging movies with music won't work).
 	* Goes through all relevant files of the database and adjusts the paths.
 	* Reorganizes the copied and adjusted files according to these paths.

+Note: This script has been tested on Windows only, and for migrations from Windows to Docker only.
+In theory it should be able to migrate from Docker to Windows, too.
+But a) I'm not sure anyone ever wanted to migrate in that direction and b) I'm not sure it actually works.

 ## Usage